sabinthapa100/master-thesis/sample/report/theory-framework.md

 Note that we define ergotropy as a function of the initial state; in the next section we'll introduce an experimental setup to prepare $\rho$.
 This process can also be called *charging*.

+- digression on the classical case?
+Gibbsian state and thermal work, and in which cases thermal work and ergotropy are the same
+- why is the ordering important?

+## Section II
+### Battery charging via pulses of radiation

 # Reference

 - [1](https://arxiv.org/abs/1805.05507v1)